If you don't know about The Fed, here's just enough information for you to prosper.

 When applying for a credit card, consider annual fees, your ability to repay and all service charges, Smith recommends.

 Practicing discipline with a credit card is important, as is paying all of your bills on time.
 By doing this, an interest rate hike will have very little effect on credit card users.

 Savings accounts finally win

-The best part about the Fed raising interest rates is that savings account will finally see a rate hike in interest rates.
+If the interest rate does rise, then your savings account will finally see a rate hike in interest rates.